 SeeSimulink Tasking Mode for a description of the criteria that Simulink uses to set the tasking mode.
 For the typical model containing multiple rates, Simulink selects the multitasking mode.

 When the fixed-step, multitasking solver is selected, discrete signals in Simulink are undefined between sample times.
 Therefore, to perform cross-rate operations like the addition of two signals with different sample rates, you must convert the two signals to a common sample rate.
 Several blocks in the Signal Operations and Multirate Filters libraries can accomplish this task.
 See Convert Sample and Frame Rates in Simulink for more information.
 Rate change can happen implicitly, depending on diagnostic settings.
-See Multitask rate transition, Single task rate transition.
+See Multitask rate transition (Simulink), Single task rate transition (Simulink).
 However, this is not recommended.
 By requiring explicit rate conversions for cross-rate operations in discrete mode, Simulink helps you to identify sample rate conversion issues early in the design process.

 Variable-step solver or

 fixed-step, single-tasking solver is selected, discrete time signals